MakeSchool/iOS8-Notes-Swift/README.md

 There is an Objective-C version of this tutorial located [here](https://github.com/MakeGamesWithUs/iOS8-Notes).
+This code was last tested on Xcode 6.1 (6A1052d).
+There may be errors in other versions of Xcode.

 #Setting up a new project

-Open Xcode 6 and select *File -> New Project*.
+Open Xcode 6.1 (6A1052d) and select *File -> New Project*.
 Then choose create a *Single View Application*:

 ![image](instructionImages/ApplicationType.png)